jp-embedded/scxmlcc/doc/getting-started.md

 For the full example source, see timer_switch.cpp.
 ### Vending machine
-This example brings a bit more realistic example, where diffrent components neet to interact with the state machine.The example implemets a simplified vending machine which can dispense three types of coke, after the customer has inserted currency into the machine.
+This example brings a bit more realistic example, where diffrent components need to interact with a state machine.The example implemets a simplified vending machine which can dispense three types of coke, after the customer has inserted currency into the machine.
+Below is a drawing of the diffrent components:
 ![vending_components](vending_components.png)
+ * The 'State Machine' is responsible for the logic.
+This is described later.
+ * The 'Coin Sensor' is responsible for detecting coin inserts.
+ * The 'Keypad' is responsible for detecting key presses.
+ * The 'Display' is responsible for displaying text messages.
+ * The 'Coin refund' is responsible for refunding coins to the user.
+ * The 'Dispenser' is responsible for dispensing the three coke types to the user.
+ * The 'Input simulator' is reading input from your PC's keyboard and trigger the coin sensor and the keypad.

+The input simulator is added so we can simulate the vending machine, since we don't have a real coin sensor and keypad.
+Also since this example is only for simulating, the component implementations are really small and does not imlpement any real hardware support.
+But the machine are split into these components anyway to make the example a bit more realistic.

+The communication between the componets is made with a signaling mechanism, which is a way of decoubling dependencies between components.
+So the individual components does not know of each other.

+The state machine is implemented as follows:
 ![vending_machine](vending_machine.png)

+After initialization, the state machine will enter the 'collect_coins' state, waiting for coins.
+When coins are inserted, a 'credit' variable in the user model is incremented through the 'N' and 'D' events.
+When the 'zero', 'coke' or 'diet' button is pressed on the machine, the corersponing event 'zero', 'coke' or 'diet' is signaled.
+The three transitions to the 'dispense_\*' states have a condition that the credit must be equal or above the price for the coke.
+If this condition is met, the state machine will transition to the according dispense_\* state, where the corresponding coke is dispensed.
+The three dispense states are final states, so they will signal a 'done' and the state machine will transition to the 'coin_return' state.
+While in the 'active' state, if the 'cancel' button is pressed, the corresponding 'cancel' event is issued, and the state machine will as well transition to the 'coin_return' state.

+In the 'coin_return' state, the state machine